-Indicator(s) identified for improvement through the needs assessment conducted in Step Zero 2019-20 Targets assessment conducted in Step Zero Percent Percent Increase or maintain the percentage of students graduating on-time in 4 years with a standard high school diploma.
+Indicator(s) identified for improvement through the needs 2021-2022 Targets assessment conducted in Step Zero Percent Percent Increase or maintain the percentage of students graduating on-time in 4 years with a standard MycroSchool diploma.
 25% Increase the percentage of students attending to 70% using classroom data.
-70% Implementation of a parent liaison position at Lone Star High School.
+70% Implementation of a parent liaison position at Lone Star MycroSchool.
+100%

 Barriers to Goal 2 Resources to Support the Goal 1.
 Student population served has a high truancy rate.
 Student service personnel including the DCPS Support Specialists and parent liaison to assist with bridging the gap between home and the school.
 2. Student population that is served is at-risk students who are over-aged for current level, low performing and disengaged from school.
 A flexible schedule which provides more opportunity for students to attend.
 3. Student population served is behind cohort year graduation pace.
-Mycroschool instructional tools (i.e. Schoology).
-Power School Strategies to Reduce or Eliminate Barrier Bucket 1 Rationale 1.
+Mycroschool instructional tools (i.e. STAR Testing).
+Achieve 3000 Strategies to Reduce or Eliminate Barrier Bucket 1 Rationale 1.
 All students will become familiar with the attendance policy and attendance requirements.
-Parents will be notified and informed via phone the same day a student is absent.
+Parents will be notified and informed via phone (school messenger) the same day a student is absent.
 Research has shown that the single most important factor in student success is attendance.
 Simply put, going to class greatly increases your ability to succeed.